PhilipYip1988/python-tutorials/011_classes/readme.md

 # Datamodel Methods

-Python uses a number of datamodel methods which control the behaviour of inbuilt Python functions or operators that interact with instances of the class.
-These datamodel methods are sometimes known as special methods or colloquially called double underscore or dunder methods.
+Python uses a number of datamodel methods which control the behaviour of inbuilt Python functions or the behaviour of inbuilt operators.
+Under the hood, datamodel methods define how an instance ```self``` interacts or how an instance ```self``` interacts with another instance called ```other```.
+These datamodel methods are sometimes known as special methods or colloquially called double underscore methods abbreviated as dunder methods.

-The following methods define the behaviour of methods, on the instance ```self```:
+The following datamodel methods operate on only the instance ```self```:

 |method|operator or function|int|float|bool|str|list|tuple|dict|
 |---|:-:|---|---|---|---|---|---|---|